fullstackdev44/vuetest/README.md

 # Install dependencies
 $ composer install

-Create .env file inside backend folder and update your mysql database configuration (host,username,password and Database Name) into it.
+Rename example.env file to .env inside backend folder and update your mysql database configuration (host,username,password and Database Name) into it.

 Create Database from .env file